 What Does It Include?

 There’s no one-size-fits-all palliative care for lung cancer.
 Your therapy will fit your personal needs and symptoms.

 Palliative care treatments like surgery can help you breathe better.
-Your doctor can draw out some of the fluid in your lungs or put in stents that hold open your airways.
+Your doctor can draw out some of the fluid in your lungs (called a pleural tap or thoracentesis) or put in stents that hold open your airways.
 This can help you get enough oxygen when you breathe.

 Your palliative care may include radiation or chemotherapy too.
 Brachytherapy, or radiation seeds that are planted inside your lungs, can open up narrow air passages and help you breathe.
 Palliative chemotherapy can help ease your pain or cough.